 - If we become aware of someone who has tested positive for COVID-19, should we report them to a contact tracing scheme?

-Are we allowed under data protection law to collect personal data from our customers as part of a contact tracing scheme?
+What should we consider under data protection law if we collect personal data from our customers as part of a contact tracing scheme?

-You must still consider the principles of data protection law.
+You must consider the principles of data protection law.
 That means you must make sure the information you collect is adequate, relevant and limited to what you need.
-It must be accurate and not used for anything else.
-You should also keep it secure, so you minimise the risk of accidentally losing or destroying it.
+It must be accurate and should not be used for anything else.
+You should also keep it secure and out of public sight so you minimise the risk of accidentally losing or destroying it.

 You must be clear, open and honest with people about why you are collecting their data, who you will be sharing it with and how long you will keep it.
 You must not collect and process personal data in a way that is misleading, detrimental or outside of what people would reasonably expect.
-In this case, the collection of customer data is for a contact tracing scheme (such as NHS Test and Trace in England), so you need to make this clear to people.
+In this case, the collection of customer data is for the contact tracing scheme established by each of the four government administrations in the UK, so you need to make this clear to people.

 Collecting customer contact details may already be standard practice for your organisation, but the purpose of collecting this particular information is wider than managing bookings or similar tasks, and there are greater implications should an outbreak occur.
 You need to explain this to people.

-Firstly, you should check government guidelines for information about whether your business is encouraged to collect customer contact information for these purposes.
-This may vary between England, Scotland, Wales and Northern Ireland.
-The guidance should indicate whether it is necessary for your industry to collect customer logs.
+Firstly, you should check government guidelines for information about whether your business is encouraged or required to collect customer contact information for these purposes.
+This varies for England, Scotland, Wales and Northern Ireland.
+In some industries it is still voluntary and encouraged by government, rather than a legal requirement.

 - Legitimate interests.
-This is likely to be the most applicable lawful basis if you are a private organisation.
+This is most applicable if you are a private organisation and there is no legal requirement for you to collect this information.
 This basis recognises that collecting the data is likely to be in the interests of the individual, the organisation, and the public health efforts to tackle COVID-19, as long as individuals’ rights are protected and data protection principles are followed.

 - Public task.
-This is likely to be the most applicable lawful basis if you are a public authority.
+This is likely to be applicable if you are a public authority.
 It allows you to identify a task, function or power with a clear basis in law – such as your legal responsibilities around public health – which requires you to process this data.

-- Consent.
-Most organisations will not need to rely on consent.
+- Most organisations should not rely on consent.
 But there are some notable exceptions which are covered here.
-You should not use consent as your lawful basis unless it is truly voluntary to provide personal data.
+You should not use consent as your lawful basis unless it is truly voluntary to provide personal data, and individuals will not be denied access to your services if they do not want to provide their details.

-Most private sector and public authorities should not need to rely on consent.
-Where you do collect consent, you must give people genuine choice about whether they provide their data.
+Most private sector organisations and public authorities should not rely on consent.
+Relying on consent means you must give people genuine choice about whether they provide their data.
 You should not use consent as your lawful basis unless it is truly voluntary to provide personal data.
+Certain businesses are now required by law to ask for customer contact details which means that consent would be inappropriate.

 There are particular rules around consent and, if you need to rely on it, we recommend you follow our guidance.
 In practice, this might be asking people to fill out a specific consent form, for example.